M3-org/CharacterStudio/README.md

 # Open Character Creator
-An open source 3D character creator.
-Create GLBs for anything you need.
-Customize the traits to fit the needs of your project or community.
+An open, collaborative and evolving character creator project for the open metaverse.

 Want to contribute?
-Please check out the [issues](https://github.com/thenexuscity/OpenCharacterCreator/issues), or submit a pull request.
+Please check out the [issues](https://github.com/angellxr/OpenCharacterCreator/issues), or submit a pull request.

 # How To Run
 ```